Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG_Stable.txt

 This unofficial version has been derived from the official Testing release T1.6.1-324, plus some of the features already present in the Unstable release, plus some fixes.
 It has the aim to be a stable version compatible with official 1.6.1, and that will be modified only to insert bug fixes.
+NEW: Rev.171.4 has been built in release mode for better performance.

 This version includes some features not (yet) available in the Open Rails testing official version, that is: